torstbje/CompPhys4/README.md

     make simple: a 2*2 lattice
     make burn: Evuales the burn-in time
-    make distribution: Produced a histogram of measured states make critical: A parallellized program for evaluating the critical temperature
+    make distribution: Produced a histogram of measured states make crit, followed by make plot-crit: A parallellized program for evaluating the critical temperature

 GENERAL PROCESS FOR HOW THE CODE RUNS